KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 The cubemap is defined by texture references to a KTX2 file containing a cubemap.
 These files can contain compressed textures using KHR_texture_basisu or use a float texture format as defined by KHR_texture_float_bc6h or KHR_texture_float_f16

-When the extension is used, it's mandated to use value image/ktx2 for the mimeType property of (cubemap) images that are referenced by the `specularCubemap` property of KHR_lights_environment extension object.
+When the extension is used, images shall use `image/ktx2` as mimeType for cubemaps that are referenced by the `specularCubemap` property of KHR_lights_environment extension object.
+The texture type of the KTX v2 file shall be 'Cubemap'

+Supported formats are:
+VK_FORMAT_R8G8B8_SRGB
+VK_FORMAT_R16G16B16_SFLOAT
+VK_FORMAT_R32G32B32_SFLOAT

 The following will load the environment light using KHR_texture_basisu on clients that supports that extension,  otherwise fall back to using KTX2 using VK_FORMAT_R8G8B8_SRGB.

-TODO: Clarify what KTX2 formats, if any, are supported by default.
-Should a separate extension be created to enable ktx2 as image source?

 ```json